isabellawoods/Informational-Mod-Features/Revaried/Docs/Damage Source.md

 | 1.5.0   | Added the `enderbreath`, `voided` and `watery` damage sources. |

 ## Issues
-Issues relating to "Damage source" are maintained on [Revaried's bug tracker](https://github.com/isabellawoods/Revaried/issues).
+Issues relating to "Damage source" are maintained on [*Revaried*'s bug tracker](https://github.com/isabellawoods/Revaried/issues).
 Issues should be reported and viewed there.

 ## Navigation
 ### Data pack definitions